What is EDI?

-Some of the benefits that are driving businesses to widely adopt EDI are:
+Benefits driving businesses to widely adopt EDI:

-- Costs savings – Computer to computer exchange is much less expensive than document exchanges that require human intervention.
+- Costs savings – Computer-to-computer exchange is much less expensive than document exchanges that require human intervention.

 - Speed – Processing a paper invoice, purchase order, or any other paper business document can take 10-14 days to process.
 With EDI, it is instantly processed.